Introduction to Python

 ['Este', 'es', 'un', 'ejemplo', 'de', 'como', 'estoy', 'introduciendo', 'un', 'string', 'en', 'varias', 'lineas']

-You can see all the methods of the strings in this link
+You can see all the string methods in this link

-Another useful thing you can do with the strings is to concatenate them
+Another useful thing that can be done with strings is concatenating them.

 string1 = 'Maximo'string2 = 'FN'string1 + string2